top of page

 Let’s break down what goes into this powerhouse cleaner:

 • Distilled Water: This acts as the base of the cleaner.
 It dilutes the concentrated ingredients, making the spray safe for most countertops and surfaces.
-Using distilled instead of tap water also prevents bacteria buildup and extends the shelf life of your cleaner.
+Using distilled water instead of tap water prevents bacteria buildup and extends the shelf life of your cleaner.

 • Lemon Vinegar (or White Vinegar): Vinegar is a natural degreaser and odor neutralizer.
-Lemon vinegar in particular adds extra antibacterial power and a fresh, citrus scent while cutting through grease, food residue, and mineral deposits.
+Lemon vinegar, in particular, adds extra antibacterial power and a fresh, citrus scent while cutting through grease, food residue, and mineral deposits.

 • Decyl Glucoside (or Liquid Castile Soap): This gentle, plant-derived soap is biodegradable and safe for most surfaces.
 It works as a surfactant, breaking down organic matter, dirt, and oils so they can be wiped away easily.